shaopengw/Awesome-Music-Generation/README.md

 }
 ```
 ### MelodySet
-We release the MelodySet, containing processed melody for MusicCaps and Musicbench.
-We extracted the melody using [basic-pitch](https://github.com/spotify/basic-pitch-ts) and organized it into melody triplets, with details available in the paper.
-Each `.wav` file has a corresponding melody text`.txt`, for example, `00040020.wav` corresponds to `00040020.txt`, and all melody texts are placed in a single directory.
+We will release the MelodySet, containing processed melodies for [MusicCaps](https://huggingface.co/datasets/google/MusicCaps) and [Musicbench](https://huggingface.co/datasets/amaai-lab/MusicBench).
+We extract the melodies using [basic-pitch](https://github.com/spotify/basic-pitch-ts) and organize them using melody triplets.
+Each waveform file `.wav`  has a corresponding melody file`.txt` with same filename prefix.
+For example, `00040020.wav` corresponds to `00040020.txt`, and all melodies are placed in a single directory.

+The orginization of music waveform and text description are same as that in MusicSet.
+Thus we only show the dataset structure of melody part as following:
 ```bash
 your_path/
 └── melody_text/00040020.txt
                00009570.txt
 ```

-Here is an example content for `.txt`
+Below is an example of melody, which consists of melody triplets:
 ```bash
 <G4>,<114>,<79>|<A4>,<119>,<81>|<B2>,<159>,<0>|<G4>,<117>,<62>|<A4>,<91>,<77>|<D3>,<202>,<0>|<B4>,<92>,<72>|<A4>,<95>,<77>|<B4>,<98>,<80>|<G3>,<200>,<0>|<A4>,<151>,<30>|<G4>,<95>,<77>|<A4>,<93>,<82>|<F#3>,<146>,<0>|<A2>,<201>,<0>|<G2>,<116>,<117>|<G3>,<149>,<0>|<B2>,<122>,<75>|<D3>,<110>,<77>|<B4>,<206>,<0>|<B4>,<113>,<111>|<B3>,<90>,<95>|<A3>,<110>,<57>|<E5>,<113>,<41>|<G3>,<177>,<0>|<D#5>,<119>,<73>|<B3>,<119>,<32>|<C4>,<108>,<78>|<E5>,<111>,<49>|<F#5>,<117>,<82>|<E5>,<111>,<78>|<F#5>,<114>,<82>|<G3>,<151>,<0>|<G5>,<95>,<73>|<F#5>,<91>,<81>|<G5>,<92>,<78>|<A3>,<143>,<43>|<E4>,<202>,<0>|<F#5>,<152>,<30>|<E5>,<98>,<86>|<D#4>,<139>,<8>|<B3>,<142>,<0>|<F#5>,<94>,<68>|<B3>,<111>,<120>|<G3>,<114>,<84>|<B3>,<118>,<83>|<E3>,<122>,<81>|<G5>,<231>,<0>|<E4>,<234>,<0>|<F#5>,<118>,<63>|<E5>,<114>,<79>|<G3>,<118>,<37>|<D5>,<122>,<76>|<C#5>,<119>,<78>|<E5>,<119>,<77>|<B3>,<100>,<78>|<B4>,<123>,<57>|<E5>,<112>,<71>|<A3>,<209>,<0>|<G5>,<123>,<105>|<A4>,<154>,<0>|<F#5>,<124>,<73>|<A3>,<136>,<22>|<C#4>,<205>,<0>|<E5>,<125>,<28>|<F#5>,<121>,<74>|<A5>,<115>,<72>|<D3>,<144>,<0>|<E3>,<95>,<81>|<E5>,<122>,<62>|<A5>,<115>,<76>|<F#3>,<106>,<84>|<D5>,<117>,<48>|<C5>,<125>,<74>|<D3>,<102>,<74>|<B4>,<120>,<50>|<A4>,<123>,<76>|<B4>,<116>,<80>|<D5>,<117>,<79>|<D4>,<319>,<0>|<A4>,<113>,<65>|<C4>,<114>,<42>|<D5>,<116>,<78>|<B3>,<108>,<84>|<G4>,<114>,<43>
 ```
-The complete MelodySet will coming soon.
+The complete MelodySet is coming soon.
 ## Todo List
 - [x] Demo website
 - [x] Huggingface checkpoints